Repetition and pair-interaction of string-like hopping motions in glassy polymers: Introduction

-An early model illustrating facilitation is a spin model of hierarchically constrained dynamics introduced by Palmer et. al \cite{palmer1984}.
-In the model, multiple excitations in the form of up-spins at a lower level are preconditions for an excitation at a higher level.
-The slow dynamics at the higher levels resulting from the constraint then causes kinetic arrest.
-An important recent advancement by Chandler and coworkers \cite{chandler2011} is the suggestion of a physical realization of the model based on string-like motions.
-The authors identified an elementary excitation as a micro-string motion and a larger particle displacement as an excitation at a higher level.
-A simple dependence of the dynamic rate on level was then suggested based on MD and related simulations.
-However, the detailed mechanism about how small displacements combine to generate large displacements so as to give rise to the observed level-dependent rates remains to be explained.
+An important recent advancement by Chandler and coworkers \cite{chandler2011,isobe2016} is the suggestion of a physical realization of hierarchically constrained dynamics \cite{palmer1984} based on string-like motions.
+The authors identified an elementary excitation as a structural feature allowing a micro-string motion and a larger particle displacement indicates an excitation at a higher level.
+A simple dependence of the dynamic rate on level was then suggested.
+The detailed mechanism dictating how each hierarchical level facilitates or constrains each other deserves further investigation.

-Another important early model of dynamic facilitation is the facilitated kinetic Ising model of Fredrickson and Andersen (FA) \cite{fredrickson1984,fredrickson1985}.
-In the two-spin facilitation version, a spin can only change state if two neighboring spins are excited as up-spins.
-The model exhibits an ideal glass transition where sharply below the transition temperature is a frozen phase characterized by all excitations being immobilized due to entrapment by encircling de-excited spins.
-A major challenge is to identify the excitations and facilitation mechanism and extend the theory to realistic systems where the glass transition is not sharp in temperature.